ProDiCeT/Hex_to_wif_converter/README.md

 ⚙️ How it works

-Prefix 0x80 is added to the private key (Bitcoin mainnet format).
+Prefix 0x80 is added to the private key.

 If the compressed option is enabled, 01 is appended.